sparseware/ccp-bellavista/README.md

 The client has a demo mode which allows you to tests out its UI and functionality without having to talk to any back end systems.

+##Screenshots & Design

+Please see the [WiKi](https://github.com/sparseware/ccp-bellavista/wiki) for screenshots and design information

 ##Development Requirements
 * Eclipse 4.3 or newer
 * appNativa SDK v1.2